AlexYuhuFeng/GaiaCo/README.md

 # Personal File System
-Sure, here's a sample README.md file for your citizen file system application:

----

-# Citizen File System

-The Citizen File System is a robust application designed to manage and organize citizen information for a large population.
+The Personal File System is a robust application designed to manage and organize citizen information for a large population.
 It leverages Docker for containerization and PostgreSQL for data storage, providing scalability, reliability, and efficiency.

 ## Features